-We run Social skills groups in our Woodlands room.
+We run Social skills groups in 'The Hive'.
 The skills children learn here are transferred into the classroom and on the playground.
 We have structured play at lunchtimes where all children are taught a range of games to play together.